CarolMungai/Python/README.md

-# Python
+#Python
-#This is my personal repository
+This is my personal repository.
+It contains my work in Python.

-# Python ls